Deep Deconfounded Content-based Tag Recommendation for UGC with Causal Intervention: Experiments

 \subsubsection{Evaluation Metrics}

-In this paper, the performance of different tag recommendation systems is measured by two commonly-used ranking-based metrics, \textit{i.e.,} Recall@K (R@K) and NDCG@K (N@K).
+In this paper, the tag recommendation accuracy is measured by two commonly-used ranking metrics, \textit{i.e.,} Recall@K (R@K) and NDCG@K (N@K).
 As we have demonstrated in Section \ref{sec:trade-off}, a higher accuracy on the intervened test set where the UGC topic distribution differs from that of the training set can also demonstrate the deconfounding ability of different strategies under certain assumptions.
 Therefore, these two metrics can also be used to compare the deconfounding ability of different strategies.

-Specifically, we first obtain the rank of the candidate tags by sorting their match score calculated by the DecTag model.
-If we denote the tag at rank $r$ by $t(r)$ and the set of the remaining tags for UGC $c$ by $\mathcal{T}_{c}$, the Recall@$K$ metric can be calculated as:

-where $\mathbb{I}$ in the numerator is the indicator function, and the denominator is the minimum of $M$ and the number of candidate tags.
-Recall@$K$ has a maximum of 1, which is achieved when all suitable tags are ranked among the top $K$ positions.
-Truncated discounted cumulative gain (DCG@$K$) is computed as

-which, instead of uniformly weighting all positions, introduces a logarithm discount function over the ranks where larger weights are applied to recommended tags that appear at higher ranks.
-NDCG@$K$ is calculated by normalizing the DCG@$K$ metric to [0, 1] by the ideal DCG@$K$ where all relevant tags are ranked at the top positions.